Qovery/documentation/website/docs/using-qovery/troubleshoot.md

-This guide is divided into three sections that will guide you through your troubleshooting depending on the issue you face
+This guide is divided into three sections that will guide you through your troubleshooting depending on your issue:

-- Deployment issues: guide through to fix the deployment
+- Service Deployment troubleshoot: you will find here the most common deployment errors and their solutions.
-- Run issues : App in error -> provide Pod errors, performance issues (?), dropped request(nginx investigations)
-- Cluster issues:

-<Jump to="/docs/using-qovery/troubleshoot/application-troubleshoot/">Application troubleshoot</Jump>
+- Service Run troubleshoot: you will find here the most common run errors and their solutions.
+- Cluster troubleshoot: you will find here the error you might find while deploying or updating a cluster.

 <Jump to="/docs/using-qovery/troubleshoot/cluster-troubleshoot/">Cluster troubleshoot</Jump>
-<Jump to="/docs/using-qovery/troubleshoot/database-troubleshoot/">Database troubleshoot</Jump>
+<Jump to="/docs/using-qovery/troubleshoot/service-deployment-troubleshoot/">Service deployment troubleshoot</Jump>
-<Jump to="/docs/using-qovery/troubleshoot/lifecycle-troubleshoot/">Lifecycle troubleshoot</Jump>
+<Jump to="/docs/using-qovery/troubleshoot/service-run-troubleshoot/">Service run troubleshoot</Jump>